 Do you feel old but you’re not?
 Do you worry that you are beginning to look like your mother?
 Sorry mum, you know I love you.
 If your knees creak and your neck cracks and you feel like you’re older than your years, you need to read on.

 Even if you do creak, crackle and pop like a bowl of Rice Krispies, you might have arthritis.
 Here is a list of some of the signs and symptoms of osteoarthritis:

-It’s normal for your age – Five words you’ll never hear me say as a practitioner.
+That’s normal for your age – Five words you’ll never hear me say as a practitioner.
 What is normal anyway?
-If normal means that you ache and feel stiff in your forties, then bollocks to normal!
-Some aging over forty may be common for the average slouch potato who eats take-home meals, sits 14 hours a day and rarely exercises but that is NOT normal.
+If normal means that you ache and feel stiff in your forties and fifties, then poo poo to normal!

-Unfortunately there is no escape from the effects of age related sarcopenia or muscle loss.
-People who are physically inactive lose up to 5% of their muscle mass per decade from about age 30.
+Unfortunately, there is no escape from the effects of age-related sarcopenia or muscle loss.
+People who are physically inactive lose up to 5% of their muscle mass per decade from about age thirty.
 Yikes!
 Sarcopenia even occurs in active people, but not to the same degree.

-My advice: Weight-bearing exercise is vital to healthy bones and strong muscles.
+Weight-bearing exercise is vital to keeping healthy bones and strong muscles.
 Hate the gym?
 A power walk is more than adequate and even better if you strap a couple 2kg weights to your wrists or ankles.

 2. Morning Stiffness